raemondarellano/git/cheatsheets.md

 ############## To delete your git file to your staging #################

-To delete your git file
+To delete your git file in Staging directory

 git rm  --cached my_file